Nalanda-Labs/arth/README.md

 2. Imlpement Elasticsearch for searching questions.
 3. Implement reputation system.
 4. Implement badges.
-5. Implement more ittems on profile.
+5. Implement more items on profile.
 6. Implement voting on question.
 7. Implement accepting answer on topics.